JiJetu/Wilderness-Wonders-Client/README.md

 <div align="center">
-  <h1>Wilderness Wonders Client</h1>
+  <h1>Campers Shop Client</h1>
 </div>

 ---

-# Wilderness Wonders Client
+# Campers Shop Client

 ## Introduction

-The Wilderness Wonders Client is the frontend application for the Wilderness Wonders e-commerce platform.
+The Campers Shop Client is the frontend application for the Campers Shop e-commerce platform.
 This project is designed to provide a seamless user experience for browsing and purchasing camping gear and related products.

 ## Project Description

 This client-side application is built with modern React tools and libraries to offer a responsive and interactive user interface.
-It connects to the Wilderness Wonders backend to manage and display product information, handle user interactions, and process orders.
+It connects to the Campers Shop backend to manage and display product information, handle user interactions, and process orders.

 ## Features